Catalyst Connection Receives $2 Million ARC POWER Grant to Help Create Pathways to Employment in Advanced Manufacturing

 Participants will embark on a structured training journey:

-A press event for this announcement took place on Wednesday, October 16th, at Mill 19 in Pittsburgh.
+A press event for this announcement took place at Mill 19 in Pittsburgh.
 Featured speakers included Petra Mitchell, President & CEO of Catalyst Connection; Gayle Manchin, Federal Co-Chair of the Appalachian Regional Commission (ARC); and Pennsylvania Representative Summer Lee.

 Catalyst Connection Receives $2 Million Arc Power Grant To Help Create Pathways To Employment In Advanced Manufacturing